 Running a small business is exhilarating, but juggling finances can feel like navigating a financial maze.
-Enter the two crucial roles that keep your monetary world in order: Bookkeeping and Accounting.
-While often used interchangeably, these terms hold distinct functions and are vital for your business's success.
-Let's unravel the differences and understand how they can empower your entrepreneurial journey.
+Enter the two crucial roles that keep your monetary world in order: bookkeeping and accounting.
+While often used interchangeably, these terms hold distinct functions and are vital for your business’s success.
+Let’s unravel the differences and understand how they can empower your entrepreneurial journey.

 Table of Contents